Garden Art Quotes

 Extra, Extra!
 Some Garden Designs Speak to Us Without Words or Letters

 Check out the following garden designs I couldn’t resist adding to this hub even though they have no letters at all.
 They are examples of works of art that should not be missed:

 • This garden gate-like sculpture is so beautiful.
 I love every element of its happy composition.
 Maybe I could paint a similar one on a wooden gate.
 Choosing from the whimsical designs that are available is a huge task.

-• A delightful collection of photos includes a piece of silver art with crystal elements that inspires me to get creative with items I already own.
-Whether primitive or classic is your choice, some little something to use as a conversation piece can make family and guest remember their visit to your garden.
+• A delightful piece of silver art inspired me to get creative with items I already own.
+Whether primitive or classic is your choice, some little something to use as a conversation piece can make family and guest remember their pleasant visit to your garden.

 • Mobiles should never be underestimated because they offer such potential for creativity.
 This sea glass example is rustic yet colorful, a combination not always found together.
 Something tells me that this teapot mobile’s form is going to follow me until I design one of my own.

 Check out More Garden Art DIY to Help you Create Your Own Collection:

 - Simple and Creative Ways to Repurpose Old Windows